urbanbigdatacentre/meowmotion/docs/getting-started/quick-start.md

 # 🚀 Quick Start

 Welcome to **MeowMotion**!
-This quick start guide walks you through detecting trips and predicting transport modes using sample GPS data — all in just a few lines of code.
+This quick start guide walks you through detecting trips and predicting transport modes using sample GPS data, all in just a few lines of code.

 > ⚠️ Make sure you've followed the [Installation Guide](https://faraz-m-awan.github.io/meowmotion/getting-started/installation/) before starting.